Optimization

 The way you organize content on a law firm's website creates relationships between topics.
 Those relationships determine whether AI systems read your site as a pile of disconnected pages or as a comprehensive, well-organized resource on specific legal subjects.

 Content siloing and topic clustering have been core SEO strategies for decades, and this is nothing new.
-But AI answer engines give these concepts more weight than traditional search ever did.
+But AI answer engines give these concepts more weight than traditional search ever did because of the query fan-out architecture described above.
 AI models tend to retrieve and cite content from sites that show clear, deep coverage of a topic with strong semantic consistency across related pages.
 A well-interlinked cluster of content about personal injury law in Illinois, for instance, tells an AI system that your firm has covered that area thoroughly.
-That makes it far more likely to get cited for any query within that topic family.
+That makes it far more likely to get cited for any query within that topic family, including the sub-queries you cannot directly see in a Search Console report.

 Pillar Pages and Supporting Content

 Every practice area your firm handles should anchor its own content ecosystem.
-A pillar page targeting "Personal Injury Lawyer in Chicago" should connect to a network of supporting pages that cover the full range of questions a prospective client would have:
+A pillar page targeting "Personal Injury Lawyer in Chicago" should connect to a network of supporting pages that cover the full range of questions a prospective client would have, across at least eight intent facets: definition, process, timeline, cost, jurisdiction, procedural questions, consequences, and adjacent scenarios.
+Typical supporting pages include:

 - What should I do immediately after a car accident in Illinois?